 Other degree programs administered by the aviation unit.

-Course requirements in relation to AABI minimum recommended hours in the five categories.
+Course requirements in relation to AABI criteria in the six categories of the aviation core.

 Thrust of the curriculum with respect to the program objectives stated in the Self-Study Report.

 Required mathematics and science.
 (Are they appropriate and do they support technical courses in the program?)